 The Doris Duke Conservation Scholars Program (DDCSP) at Cornell is an exciting opportunity for freshmen and sophomores with a demonstrated interest in environmental issues and diversity and inclusion to receive training, support, mentorship, and approximately $10,000 over two years for paid research experiences and internships.
-Students will also receive a $1,000 housing stipend each summer.
+Students will also receive a housing stipend each summer.
 Scholars will participate in an intensive conservation skills and leadership program; work with agency, faculty and graduate student mentors on paid group research projects and internships; attend a national meeting; and engage in mentoring and social networks.

-Cornell University is looking for 4 students to begin the DDCSP at Cornell in May 2017.
-Applications are now being accepted!
-Apply here by February 28, 2017 to be considered for the next cohort.To be eligible for the program, students must be enrolled at Cornell.
-While preference will be given to qualified sophomore applicants, freshmen will also be considered for the program and are encouraged to apply.
-Non-traditional and transfer students that do not meet the traditional designation of “sophomore” may also be eligible and can contact the national program director at firstname.lastname@example.org to discuss their specific circumstances.
+Cornell University is looking for students to begin the Doris Duke Conservation Scholars Program at Cornell in May 2019.
+The deadline to apply has been extended to 11/30/18.To be eligible for the program, students must be enrolled at Cornell and graduating in Fall 2021 or later (freshmen and sophomores).
+Non-traditional and transfer students may also be eligible and can contact the national program director at firstname.lastname@example.org to discuss their specific circumstances.